shawn111/wyrcan/README.md

 besides the kernel.
 Finally, Wyrcan boots the resulting `kernel`/`initrd` using the `kexec` facility.

-Yes, the **actual** kernel from the container image is booted.
+Yes, the *actual* kernel from the container image is booted.
 Once the container has booted, nothing from Wyrcan stays resident in memory.

 ## Wait...
-Memory-resident...
+Memory-Resident...
 Are you using all my RAM!?

 Yes.
 But not really.
 Modern operating systems always try to use all your RAM.
 It is simply more efficient.